Sign up

 Science in ruins: Gaza’s scientists call for global support

 The International Science Council (ISC) continues to be deeply troubled by the ongoing destruction of lives, livelihoods, the environment and the essential infrastructure for research and learning in Gaza.
-In this blog, journalist Riley Sparks discusses with scientists from Gaza the challenges of conducting research and teaching under siege and bombardment.

 The impacts of such devastation extend far beyond random destruction.
 The destruction of physical and human resources for learning and knowledge production deprives a society of the resilience and creativity that is indispensable for its future.
 Such devastation can take generations to overcome.
 This is a crucial aspect of the grim statistics surrounding current events that must be addressed by all parties and the international community.